Koszulity of directed categories in representation stability theory: Introduction

 By a \emph{category}, we shall always mean a small category.
 For any object $x$ of a category, we denote by $1_x$ the identity morphism of $x$.

-We say a category is \emph{finite} when its set of objects is finite; otherwise, we say that it is \emph{infinite}.
-A \emph{$k$-linear category} is a category enriched over $k\Module$.
-To distinguish $k$-linear categories from usual categories, we shall denote them, for example, by $\tC$ rather than $\C$.
-For any category $\C$, we shall also write $\tC$ for its $k$-linearization, i.e. $\tC$ has the same set of objects as $\C$ and $\tC(x,y)=k\C(x,y)$ for all objects $x, y$.
+We say a category is \emph{finite} when its set of objects is finite; otherwise, we say that it is \emph{infinite}.\footnote{This definition is non-standard since in most literature, a category is called \textit{finite} if it has only finitely many morphisms.
+However, it is more convenient for us since in our framework, we often work with $\bk$-linear categories with infinitely many morphisms when $\bk$ is an infinite ring, and it is the finiteness of objects instead of the finiteness of morphisms that plays the key role.} A \emph{$\bk$-linear category} is a category enriched over $\bk\Module$.
+To distinguish $\bk$-linear categories from usual categories, we shall denote them, for example, by $\tC$ rather than $\C$.
+For any category $\C$, we shall also write $\tC$ for its $\bk$-linearization, i.e. $\tC$ has the same set of objects as $\C$ and $\tC(x,y)=k\C(x,y)$ for all objects $x, y$.

-A \emph{graded} $k$-linear category is a category enriched over $k\gMod$.
-For any graded $k$-linear category $\tC$, let
+A \emph{graded} $\bk$-linear category is a category enriched over $\bk \gMod$.
+For any graded $\bk$-linear category $\tC$, let

-Then composition of morphisms defines the natural structure of a graded $k$-algebra on $\bigoplus_{i\in\Z} \tC_i$.
-By a \emph{positively graded} $k$-linear category, we shall always mean a graded $k$-linear category $\tC$ such that the following conditions are satisfied:
+Then composition of morphisms defines the natural structure of a graded $\bk$-algebra on $\bigoplus_{i\in\Z} \tC_i$.
+By a \emph{positively graded} $\bk$-linear category, we shall always mean a graded $\bk$-linear category $\tC$ such that the following conditions are satisfied:

 \begin{itemize} \item[(P1)] $\tC(x,y)$ is finite dimensional for all $x,y \in \Ob(\tC)$;

 \item[(P2)] $\tC(x,y)_i = 0$ for all $x,y \in \Ob(\tC)$ and $i<0$;

 \item[(P3)] $\tC(x,y)_0=0$ if $x\neq y$;